 Dr Charlene Willis

 Charlene Willis obtained her BSc and MSc from the University of Otago, NZ, before completing her training at the University of Queensland, AUS in 2008.
-Currently an NHMRC Australian Biomedical Fellow and situated at the Queensland Institute of Medical Research; her primary research focus involves characterisation of secreted gut molecules in Schistosoma mansoni with an aim of identifying proteins that are essential to this and other blood feeding helminthes.
+Currently at the University of Queensland; her primary research focus involves characterisation of secreted gut molecules in Schistosoma mansoni with an aim of identifying proteins that are essential to this and other blood feeding helminthes.
 Key interests include protein expression and purification, immunohistochemical localization, and RNA interference.
-Link to group profile.

 Dr David Wilson